 Remove User Configuration Data

-Be aware that the following commands permanently delete your Draw.io settings, recent files list, and cached data.
-Therefore, export any important diagrams before proceeding.
+The following commands permanently delete your Draw.io settings, recent files list, and cached data.
+Export any important diagrams before proceeding, as this action cannot be undone.

 rm -rf ~/.config/draw.io ~/.cache/draw.io